Phairbanks History, Family Crest & Coats of Arms

-Anglo-Saxon England.
+The ancestors of the bearers of the Phairbanks family name are thought have lived in ancient Anglo-Saxon England.
 They were first found near a scenic hillside.
 The surname Phairbanks is derived from the Old English words fair, which means lovely, and bank, which means bank or hill.
 However, the first portion of the name may sometimes be derived from the Old English word faern, which means fern.
-CITATION[CLOSE]

 Early Origins of the Phairbanks family